Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Introduction

-Despite such promising achievements, a key open challenge in data-driven material modeling is the strong dependence of model performance on the amount of available data.
-When sufficient data cannot be obtained, one remedy is to train Machine Learning (ML) models on smaller but more informative datasets that capture the essential complexities of the underlying mapping, which can be facilitated by data sampling strategies \cite{fuhg_review_2025}.
-Furthermore, the location and distribution of points where PDEs are evaluated strongly influence PINN model performance.
-Adaptive sampling has proven to improve PINN accuracy.
-For instance, Lu et al. \cite{lu_deepxde_2021} suggested adding points to the training data showing high residuals.
-Nabian et al. \cite{nabian_efficient_2021} introduced an algorithm based on importance sampling to select the residual training points that contribute the most to the loss function.
-Wu et al. \cite{wu_comprehensive_2023} compared uniform and non uniform sampling strategies and developed a refined selection technique to minimize the residual errors.
-In the aforementioned studies, the number of observations, i.e. the number of data points where measurements are available, is assumed to be fixed.
+Despite such promising achievements, the performance of PINNs strongly depends on the amount and distribution of the training data, including both observational measurements and residual (collocation) points.
+When sufficient observations cannot be obtained, one remedy is to train Machine Learning (ML) models on smaller but more informative datasets that capture the essential complexities of the underlying mapping, which can be facilitated by data sampling strategies \cite{fuhg_review_2025}.
+When the number of measurements is fixed, adaptive sampling of residual points has proven to improve PINN accuracy.
+For instance, Lu et al. \cite{lu_deepxde_2021} suggested adding collocation points in regions exhibiting high PDE residuals.
+Nabian et al. \cite{nabian_efficient_2021} introduced an importance sampling algorithm to select the residual training points that contribute the most to the loss function.
+Wu et al. \cite{wu_comprehensive_2023} compared uniform and non-uniform sampling strategies and developed a refined selection technique to minimize residual errors.
+However, in all the aforementioned studies, the number of field measurements is assumed to be fixed, and only the distribution of collocation points is optimized.
+As the inverse problem is often ill-posed and sensitive to the location and quantity of observation data \cite{tarantola2005inverse}, one may therefore need to query the most informative field observations in order to reveal the significant phenomena and identify the governing physical parameters \cite{schoen2022application}.